Last Updated | August 24, 2022

 - Examine each firm’s project portfolios, website, and customer testimonials.

-- Conduct extensive background investigation and have appropriate proof that you are dealing with qualified medical software developers.
+- Conduct an extensive background investigation and have appropriate proof that you are dealing with qualified medical software developers.

-- Request testimonials from prior and/or current clients, as well as a proven track record of success in augmenting IT staffing for healthcare technical projects.
+- Request testimonials from prior and/or current clients, as well as a proven track record of success in augmenting IT staffing for healthcare technology projects.
 At least, ensure their resources have a good understanding of HIPAA-backed project requirements.)